codeoverflow-org/nodecg-io-docs/docs/getting_started/security_considerations.md

 ## Security claims

 These claims all assume that you use a good strong password and take care of it properly.
-Also a secure base layer is assumed here.
-Security Bugs bugs in node.js/V8, your browser or your operating system are possible and can compromise your private data in nodecg-io.
+Also, a secure base layer is assumed here.
+Security Bugs in node.js/V8, your browser or your operating system are possible and can compromise your private data in nodecg-io.
 Possible malware or e.g. keyloggers on your computer may also compromise this security model.

 1. No service configuration is accessible to someone with only filesystem access.

-    -   A exception to this is a nodecg-io install with automatic login as the password is stored in plain text.
+    -   An exception to this is a nodecg-io install with automatic login as the password is stored in plain text.

 2. All loaded bundles may be able to access your plain text password if they have a dashboard.
 3. All loaded bundles may change nodecg-io settings like deleting instances